Learn about CASCE’s leadership and how the organization is governed including our bylaws.

 Marissa Wehr, CSCS

-Marissa Wehr is an instructor and works as an Account Manager at Employee Health Solutions, a Maine-based wellness company.
-Marissa received her Bachelor in Exercise Science from Slippery Rock University and her Master of Exercise Science from California University of Pennsylvania.
-She is currently working on her MBA in Athletic Administration at Husson University.
-Marissa has worked with clients of all ages and levels of play through her undergraduate studies and professional career.
+Marissa Wehr is a Strength & Conditioning Coach with the U.S. Army's H2F program at Fort Bliss, TX.
+She is also an adjunct instructor at Husson University.
+Marissa received her Bachelor in Exercise Science from Slippery Rock University, her Master of Exercise Science from California University of Pennsylvania, and her MBA in Athletic Administration at Husson University.
+Marissa has worked with clients of all ages and levels of play through her undergraduate studies and professional career and has experience in the corporate wellness sector.
 At Husson University, Marissa has helped to build the Exercise Science program from scratch.
 The department is currently in the process of designing courses and tracks for students.

 Bob Jones, M Ed, CSCS*D, RSCC*E